juliabresolin/weather-check-app/readme.md

   - **View on physical device:** Install the Expo app (or Expo CLI on Android) and scan the QR Code with your camera.
   - **View on emulator:** Install the Expo application on the emulator, and on the open tab after running the server, select the option: **Run on Android device/ emulator**.

-  (:warning: Remember that both devices(server and physical device) must be on the same network).
+  :warning: Remember that both devices(server and physical device) must be on the same network.

 ---